Userble/navigation-test/README.md

 ### Usage

-**Image Upload:** Ensure images and hotspot data are uploaded through upload.php.
+**Image Upload:** Ensure images and hotspot data are uploaded through setup.php.

 **Navigation Test:** Users click on specific parts of the images based on given instructions.